Stock market today: Wall Street heads for another winning week as stocks drift

 NEW YORK (AP) — Wall Street is heading toward another winning week on Friday as stocks find some stability following their slide from a day before.

-The S&P 500 was 0.3% higher in midday trading and on pace for its eighth winning week in the last 10.
-The Dow Jones Industrial Average was up 100 points, or 0.3%, at 35,325, as of 11:50 a.m.
+The S&P 500 was 0.3% higher in afternoon trading and on pace for its eighth winning week in the last 10.
+The Dow Jones Industrial Average was up 85 points, or 0.3%, at 35,312, as of 1:16 p.m.
 Eastern time, and the Nasdaq composite was 0.2% higher a day after tumbling to its worst loss in more than four months.

 The earnings reporting season is gaining momentum, and a majority of companies are reporting better results than expected, as is usually the case.